UofABioinformaticsHub/Intro-NGS-Sept-2018/install/setup.md

 * TOC
 {:toc}

-For the *Introduction to Bash* workshops we ran everything on our own machines so we would all know how to access `bash` and all of the important tools after the workshop.
+For the *Introduction to Bash* workshops we connected to our VM directly using `ssh` via our own terminal.
-Unfortunately, some of the tools we'll come across today are only available on Linux or OSX so we'll use a Virtual Machine (VM) which we have already placed all the data on, and installed all the tools.
+Unfortunately, some of the tools we'll come across today have a GUI interface, so we'll use the desktop on Virtual Machine (VM).

-If you'd like to try installing all the tools locally and running the session on your own laptop please see [below](#installing-software-locally), however this may be a slightly unpredictable exercise.
-If you are confident installing software, then do feel free as it may be a beneficial experience despite the challenges.
+We've already placed all the data and installed all the tools on your VM.

 ## Connecting to the VM